Bank credit to manufacturing muted amid pandemic

 As per the report, the gross non-performing asset (GNPA) of scheduled commercial banks (SCB) are likely to increase to 13.5 per cent by September 2021 in the existing scenario.

-In case of a severe stress, the ratio may go up to as high as 14.8 per cent, it said.
+In case of a severe stress, the ratio may go up to as high as 14.8 per cent, it said.—IANS